 Time.
 Another option is to deconflict operations by time, having one flight or package operating at the same time in the same area.

-For flights operating in the same area, they should all be operating on the same tactical frequency (as such it is not advised to have a package operating close to other packages or other operations)
+For flights operating in the same area, they should all be operating on the same tactical frequency (it is not advised to have a package operating close to other packages or operations)

 For frequency and radio planning, one frequency should be planned for internal use within the flight, and one frequency should be used as tactical frequency (with package and/or AWACS).
 For tactical frequency, normally a UHF frequency is used (note that most aircraft only have one UHF radio).

 Mass brief vs individual flight briefs.
-As much as possible mass briefs for everyone involved on the event should be avoided. (this to facilitate different start times)
+As much as possible mass briefs for everyone involved on the event should be avoided to facilitate different start times

-For increased SA for pilots and AWACS during their planning, it can be advisable to provide a graphical presentation or a synch matrix (for example excel spreadsheet, see below).
-This can be based on the MAAP, and adjusted for the signups when the final taskings have been published.
+For increased SA for pilots and AWACS during their planning, it can be advisable to provide a graphical presentation or a sync matrix (for example excel spreadsheet, see below).
+This can be based on the MAAP and adjusted for the signups when the final taskings have been published.
 (The example below may also be a basis for a MAAP, if targets/DPIs are added).